wp-plugins/wp-ultimate-csv-importer/Readme.txt

 For guides and tutorials, visit http://www.smackcoders.com/category/free-wordpress-plugins/google-seo-author-snippet-plugin.html .

 == Installation ==

  Wp Ultimate CSV Importer is very easy to install like any other wordpress plugin.
 No need to edit or modify anything here.

 1. Unzip the file 'wp-ultimate-csv-importer.zip'.
 2. Upload the ' wp-ultimate-csv-importer ' directory to '/wp-content/plugins/' directory using ftp client or upload and install wp-ultimate-csv-importer.zip through plugin install wizard in wp admin panel
-3. Make /wp-content/plugins/wp-ultimate-csv-importer as writable (chmod 777) to import csv.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-5. After activating, you will see an option for 'Wp Ultimate CSV Importer' in the admin menu (left navigation) and you will import the csv files to import the data's.
+4. After activating, you will see an option for 'Wp Ultimate CSV Importer' in the admin menu (left navigation) and you will import the csv files to import the data's.

 == Screenshots ==